sammck-go/wstunnel/README.md

     disconnection.
 Defaults to 5 minutes.

-    --proxy, An optional HTTP CONNECT proxy which will be used reach the chisel server.
+    --proxy, An optional HTTP CONNECT proxy which will be used reach the wstunnel server.
 Authentication can be specified inside the URL.
     For example, http://admin:password@my-server.com:8081

     --hostname, Optionally set the 'Host' header (defaults to the host